Webpages currently being worked on (November 2017)

 - Vignettes of Solwezi and Zambezi (1963-1968).
 Work has just started on these extensive materials — with the help of Dusan Zavisic.
 There is much to extrapolate and type from my old letters, mainly to my parents in Ohio.
-Materials from them will slowly appear later this year and into 2018, as my time and health allow.
-They will especially appeal to old students (and their family members) as they add exact dates to events.
+Some materials from them may appear later this year, but most in 2018, as my time and health allow.
+These will especially appeal to old students (and their family members) as these letters add exact dates to events.

 - “Cinderella to Princess” (by Patrick Sapallo).
 Currently being worked on.